wittigole/internship_usm/README.md

 # Project Overview on my internship at USM (LMU Munich, 2024)

+Note: As this also shows the progress I made during the internship, some plots in the beginning might be outdated.
+For now, I decided to keep them so I can see what improved over time.
+I might delete those figures at the end of the internship.

 ## Getting familiar with the topic and the data

 To get an impression for the kind of data I will be working with, my first task was to update estimates for the stellar masses in several clusters.
 Chiu et al (2018) first computed stellar masses for ~90 clusters from SED fitting.
 However, this relies on correct halo masses (M<sub>500</sub>).
 These were updated since the paper release.
 That is why I'm computing new stellar masses with the updated halo masses.